akhileshkshatriya/go-rest/README.md

 # Code for GoEuro dev test Documentation
-	Assumptions made
+	Assumptions
 		The location service will not return data having comma (",").
-		GoEuro location service will always _id, name, type, latitude and longitude will never be null Instruction
+		GoEuro location service will always return _id, name, type, latitude and longitude will never be null Instruction
 		CSV and log file will be generated at current user directory.
 		CSV File will be generated with the name "${LocationName}_Location_Detail.csv" For example for Berlin location       the file will be under the name "Berlin_Location_Details".